Majarrah

-Majarrah (مَجَرَّة) is a triannual arabophone Moroccan literary magazine published by the Mohammed El Boukili Foundation in Qunaitara, Morocco.
+Majarrah (مَجَرَّة 'galaxy') is a triannual arabophone Moroccan literary magazine published by the Mohammed El Boukili Foundation in Qunaitara, Morocco.
 The first issue was published on 1 April 1996.
 Editors-in-chief have included Mohammed El Boukili and Mustapha Yaala.

 Moroccan literary figures such as the novelist Mohamed Choukri and the critic Muhammad Barada have contributed to the magazine.